Nikolay-Gonichenko/Laba8_Server/README.md

 ![Example](vis.jpg)

-For multiplayer interaction I realised __multithreading__ in this project.
+For multiuser interaction I realised __multithreading__ in this project.

 The connection between client and server is implemented with __TCP protocol__.